primd-os/Hub/README.md

 * doImmediateRespawn - true
 * keepInventory - true
 * fallDamage - false
-  * Note that to adjust for this a `hub.fallDmgPercent` objective is provided, which you can use to readd fall damage.
+  * Note that to adjust for this a `hub.fallDmgPercent` objective is provided, which you can use to apply fall damage.
 Setting it to `100` should roughly replicate vanilla behavior.
 * showDeathMessages - false
+  * Related to this, if you do create a death message system for your minigame the messages should only display in your custom dimension(s).
 * commandBlockOutput - false
 * sendCommandFeedback - true